PositivaJag/TestAvIT_RandomQuestions/README.md

 Badly commented.
 Just a small program that does what I need it to do to train for the exam.

 This program can be uppdated to other course material by bulding a new text-file.
 You don't have to number the rows.

+Don't forget to change the path to the text-file to match your system.